cr1pto-elodin/hackerman/Concepts/Types of Attacks.md

 	channels to trick individuals and make them reveal confidential data or install malwares.
 Can be done as:

-* **Business-to-business Compromise (BEC)**: An agent sends an email that seems to be from a trustful source, pretending to use the informations to a good and useful purpose.
-Usually to gain access to financial informations.
+* **Business-to-business Compromise (BEC)**: An agent sends an email that seems to be from a trustful source, pretending to use the informantions to a good and useful purpose.
+Usually to gain access to financial informantions.
 * **Spear phishing**: Attack that happens when an agent sends an email pretending to be a trustful source and targets one user or a group of users.
 * **Whaling**: A type of spear phishing.
 The agents targets high executives from a company to obtain access to confidential data.
-* **Vishing**: The exploit of eletronic communication using voice to obtain confidential data or impersonate someone that can be trusted.
+* **Vishing**: The exploit of electronic communication using voice to obtain confidential data or impersonate someone that can be trusted.
 * **Smishing**: Similar to vishing, but using text messages instead.

 # Malware: